epage/epage.github.io/blog/blog/redefining-failure.md

 cause: {% if "blue skies" == var %}{% endraw %}
 ```

+Suggestion:
+- Associate contexts with an error by, again, moving the `Context from an error
+  decorator to an error member, like `backtrace` and `cause`.

 ### Better support type contracts

 `failure::Error` is a fancy boxed version of `failure::Fail`.
 This is a great
 solution for prototyping and applications like Cobalt.

-Libraries are a different beast.
+Libraries can be a different beast.
 In cases like `aasert_cli` and `liquid`, I want to ensure:
-- User has a defined finite set of errors to programmatically deal with.
+- User has a backwards compatible, defined, finite set of errors to programmatically deal with.
 - The errors are useful.

 Having a type-erased `failure::Fail` makes this impossible.
 Any `?` could be